 - When the bus or train arrives, stand clear of the opening doors.
 This allows exiting passengers to open their umbrellas they may have.
 It also helps speed unloading and boarding.
 When you block the exits of a bus or train at the stop, you help slow down the system and delay others – including yourself.

 Riding the Bus or Train

-- Keep wet items off the seats.
+- Keep wet umbrellas or bags off the seats.
 Remember: one person, one fare, one seat.
 See the prior tip above on what to do with those wet belongings instead.
 This allows room for others to be seated as needed.
 This also keeps the bus and train seats dry and clean for others to use.

 - Also, make sure follow these additional tips on how to conduct yourself when riding any bus or train.

 Leaving the Bus or Train

 - Take ALL of your personal belongings – wet AND dry – with you.
 Ultimately, YOU are responsible for your personal belongings when leaving a bus or train.